Muriel Anderson: Career

 Muriel Anderson was born in Downers Grove, Illinois, and is of Finnish descent: her great-grandparents emigrated to the United States from Finland.
 Her grandfather played saxophone in the John Philip Sousa band.
 She learned piano as a child.
-When she was eight, she was given a guitar from a family friend who was going to throw it away.
+When she was eight, she was given a guitar by a family friend who was going to throw it away.
 In her early teens, she took lessons at Old Town School of Folk Music in Chicago.
 In high school she was a member of the jazz band and helped form a bluegrass band with which she performed through her college years.

 She attended DePaul University in Chicago on an academic scholarship.
 At DePaul she took mandolin lessons from Jethro Burns, who introduced her to his brother-in-law, Chet Atkins.
 Atkins became a friend and mentor to Anderson.
 One of her classical guitar teachers at DePaul was Leon Borkowski, who had been a student of Christopher Parkening.
 She took master classes with Parkening in Montana.

 Anderson has performed with Chet Atkins, Tommy Emmanuel, Earl Klugh, Les Paul, and Doc Watson.
 Her 2020 release is "Acoustic Chef," a cookbook with a CD of music for each recipe.
 She recorded an album with the flamenco duo Tierra Negra.
 Her double-album, Nightlight Daylight, won eleven national and international awards.
 The CD cover contains fiber optics that illuminate an image of the sky when the cover is pressed.
 She usually plays a nylon string guitar and a Doolin custom 21-string harp guitar which has both nylon and steel strings.

 Anderson has released more than a dozen solo albums, instructional CDs, and DVDs through TrueFire and Homespun, and songbooks published by Hal Leonard, Mel Bay, and Zen-On Japan.
 Her compositions include commissioned classical works for the Nashville Chamber Orchestra and Vox Caelestis Women's Choir.
 She is a member of the advisory board for Mel Bay.

 She started All Star Guitar Night, which donates its money to the Music for Life Alliance, a charity she founded.
 Her music can be heard in Woody Allen's film, Vicky Cristina Barcelona.
 Her album Heartstrings accompanied astronauts on the space shuttle Discovery.